frw/react-native-ssl-public-key-pinning/README.md

   ### SSL Labs

-  If your server is accessible publicly, you can use https://www.ssllabs.com/ssltest/index.html to retrieve the public key hash of your certificates.
+  If your site is accessible publicly, you can use https://www.ssllabs.com/ssltest/index.html to retrieve the public key hash of your certificates.

   ![ssllabs](https://user-images.githubusercontent.com/1888212/224491992-f315c9b0-1cd5-4ad1-a02a-b32a9fc52493.jpg)